What devices can I bring to an ecoATM?

 We're also honored to work with a law enforcement advisory board made up of retired Chiefs, Commissioners, head detectives, and officers from some of the biggest police and sheriff’s departments in the country who provide us with guidance and ideas on how best to help local law enforcement.

-We collect thousand of phones per day and based on reports, fewer than 5 lost or stolen phones wind up in an ecoATM for every 10,000 phones we collect.
+We collect thousands of phones per day and only a very small number are lost or stolen.
 But if you do happen to have your phone lost or stolen and it ends up in an ecoATM, we will return it to you at no cost.
 That is a guarantee.

 Why don't you limit the number of phones someone can sell you?